Palace Theatre (New York City): Vaudeville

 The theater finally opened on March 24, 1913, with headliner Ed Wynn.
 Tickets cost $1.50 for matinees and $2.00 for nighttime performances.
 The screenwriter Marian Spitzer wrote of opening day: "The theatre itself, living up to advance publicity, was spacious, handsome and lavishly decorated in crimson and gold.
 But nothing happened that afternoon to suggest the birth of a great theatrical tradition."
 Rather, the public mostly considered its $2 admission fees to be expensive.
 The media widely mocked the opening bill; four days after the Palace opened, Variety magazine printed an article entitled "Palace $2 Vaudeville a Joke: Double-Crossing Boomerang".
 Also problematic was the presence of Hammerstein's Victoria Theatre, a much more successful and established vaudeville venue.
 The Variety article noted that, while the Victoria had played to capacity two days in a row, the Palace had to give out free coupons to half the guests and still struggled to fill the balcony seats.

 The Palace's first success was the one-act play Miss Civilization, featuring Ethel Barrymore, six weeks after the theater opened.
-However, only after an appearance by French actress Sarah Bernhardt on May 5, 1913, did the Palace become popular.
+It was only after an appearance by French actress Sarah Bernhardt on May 5, 1913, that the Palace became popular.
 Except for a period from May to December 1913, the Palace had performances every day for the next two decades.
 By December 1914, Variety was characterizing the Palace as "the greatest vaudeville theater in America, if not the world".
 The death of Willie Hammerstein the same year, and the subsequent closure of the Victoria, contributed to the Palace's popularity.
 Keith also died in 1914, giving Albee even more control of the Palace.
 Albee sometimes traded on the performers' desire for this goal by forcing acts to accept smaller profits.
 To "play the Palace" meant that entertainers had reached the pinnacles of their vaudeville careers.
 The theater itself was nicknamed the "Valhalla of Vaudeville".
 Performer Jack Haley wrote: